Spread of Tweets in Climate Discussions: Abstract

 \section{Abstract}

-As polarised discussions is defined by spread of ideas within echo chambers, characterising what drives in-group spreading is essential for understanding the problem.
-We explore the characteristics of popular and viral content in a Twitter retweet network of climate change discussion around the 2019 announcement of the Nobel Peace Prize.
-The resulting network is polarised and we identify an activist and a skeptic group within it, with very little interaction between the two.
-We further disentangle tweet virality from tweet popularity using an independent cascade model, and find that popular features do not necessarily make the content more viral.
-Most importantly, our results reveal that the features most strongly related to virality are also ones that enhance intragroup ties while repulsing outgroup engagement.
-With this, our study sheds light, from an information spreading perspective, on the formation and upkeep of echo chambers of climate discussions.
+Characterising the spreading of ideas within echo chambers is essential for understanding polarisation.
+In this paper, we explore the characteristics of popular and viral content in climate change discussions on Twitter around the 2019 announcement of the Nobel Peace Prize, where we find the retweet network of users to be polarised into two well-separated groups of activists and sceptics.
+Operationalising popularity as the number of retweets and virality as the spreading probability inferred using an independent cascade model, we find that the viral themes echo and differ from the popular themes in interesting ways.
+Most importantly, we find that the most viral themes in the two groups reflect different types of bonds that tie the community together, yet both function to enhance ingroup connections while repulsing outgroup engagement.
+With this, our study sheds light, from an information spreading perspective, on the formation and upkeep of echo chambers in climate discussions.

 \onehalfspacing \pagenumbering{arabic}